Santa Cruz Island | Zamboanga Pink Beach

-The best part of this side is the eco-tour around the maze of lush mangrove forest.
+On the other end of the frontbeach is a serene sanctuary where guests can go an eco-tour around the maze of lush mangrove forest teeming with marine wildlife.
 Tourists are taken on a slow paddle ride on board the Yellow Boat.
 Nothing politically associated; the Yellow Boat of Hope Foundation is a community livelihood cooperation for seafaring Samas.

 This guided tour allows tourists to get first-hand experience of handling rare stingless jellyfish, harvesting seaweeds like lato & agar-agar.
 This healthy forest is also home to some endemic bird species.